-The Flashpistol® leak detection probe is state of the art in precision fiber optic fault location, a light "sniffer" designed to find infrared radiation from splices, connectors, bends, damage, or open ports.
-While traditional fiber test equipment can identify bad fibers or approximate distance to a fault, pinpointing problems in the real world is often about luck, intuition, or trial and error.
+The PX-Q550 Flashpistol® aerial leak detection probe is state of the art in precision fiber optic fault location.\ It is designed to find infrared radiation from firearm, rodent, or burn damage in aerial cables as well internal splice enclosure fiber faults.
+While an OTDR can find approximate distance to a problem, pinpointing problems in the real world is more often about luck, intuition, or trial and error.

-The patented Flashpistol® probe locates faults without contacting the test fiber thereby reducing the risk to adjacent live fibers.
+The patented PX-Q550 can locate aerial cable faults from ground level or a single bucket location.
+It can also be used to pinpoint faults inside a splice enclosure or hub using interchangeable heads.
 To use the Flashpistol® probe, simply squeeze and hold the trigger and sweep over a suspect area.

-2kHz applications require a PX-Q4xx Series tracer source.
+\Aerial and 2kHz applications require a PX-Q4xx series tracer sources